Cruising in Oranjestad Aruba

 - Frenchman’s Pass

-- Also known as “Franse Pas” or “Rooi Frances”, the passage wherein the Indians defended the place from invasion of French Pirates.
+- Also known as “Franse Pas” or “Rooi Frances”, the passage wherein the Indians defended the place from the invasion of French Pirates.
 It is a narrow passage from the Spanish lagoon to the remains of the Balashi Gold Mill.

 - Derived from a Dutch word which means “Haystack”.
 This high volcanic formation is visible anywhere on the island.
 A total of 562 concrete steps from the bottom going to the top of the mountain.